Guseyn/EHTML/README.md

 [![EHTML CI](https://github.com/Guseyn/EHTML/actions/workflows/ehtml.yml/badge.svg?branch=master)](https://github.com/Guseyn/EHTML/actions/workflows/ehtml.yml)

-**EHTML (Extended HTML)** is a library of custom HTML elements designed for various use cases, making it easy to add functionality directly within HTML pages.
+**EHTML (Extended HTML)** is a library of custom HTML elements designed for various use cases.
 Its primary goal is to minimize the need for client-side JavaScript by handling basic and routine tasks more efficiently through HTML alone.
 A key feature of EHTML is simplifying AJAX operations, allowing you to perform them directly in HTML without writing JavaScript.
 Additionally, EHTML treats HTML not only as a markup language but also as a templating language, enhancing its versatility and functionality.

 - [Web Page](https://e-html.org)
 - [Documentation](https://e-html.org/html/documentation.html)